algosup/2023-2024-project-3-virtual-processor-team-7/documents/technical/technicalSpecifications.md

 We will use the following error handling strategy:

 - **Error Messages**: We will use descriptive error messages to help the user understand what went wrong.
-For example, if the program encounters an error while reading a assembly code file, it will print "Error reading file" to the console.If the program encounters an error while opening a binary file, it will print "Error opening file" to the console.Further beyond if the program encounters error of assemly like an overflow it will print "Overflow detected" to the console.
-If the problem is  with an instruction it will print "Error with the instruction" to the console you need to explain at wich line the error is detected to help the user to understand what went wrong.
+For example, if the program encounters an error while reading an assembly code file, it will print "Error reading file" to the console.
+If the program encounters an error while opening a binary file, it will print "Error opening file" to the console.
+Further beyond if the program encounters an error of assembly like an overflow it will print "Overflow detected" to the console.
+If the problem is with an instruction it will print "Error with the instruction" to the console you need to explain at which line the error is detected to help the user understand what went wrong.

 [⬆️ Back to top](#technical-specifications)